 Our consideration of internal control over financial reporting was for the limited purpose described in the first paragraph of this section and would not necessarily identify all deficiencies in internal control that might be significant deficiencies and, accordingly, would not necessarily disclose all significant deficiencies that are also considered to be material weaknesses.
-However, both of the significant deficiencies described above are material weaknesses.
+However, of the significant deficiencies described above, we consider items 07-2 and 08-1 to be material weaknesses.